ShakirSofi/johnwlambert.github.io/_posts/2019-01-05-stereo-and-disparity.markdown

 <a name='correspondence'></a>
 ## The Correspondence Problem

 Think of two cameras collecting images at the same time.
 There are differences in the images.
 Notably, there will be a per pixel shift in the scene as a consequence of the camera's new, different position in 3d space.
-However, if a large part of the scene is seen in both images, two points will correspond to the same structure in the real world.
+However, if a large part of the scene is seen in both images, two pixel will correspond to the same structure (3D point) in the real world.

 The correspondence problem is defined as finding a match across these two images to determine, *What is the part of the scene on the right that matches that location?* Previously, the community used only search techniques and optimization to solve this problem.
 Today, deep learning is used.
 The matching process is the key computation in stereo.